Student Spotlight: Lauren Gerlowski, Global Cultural Studies and Dance Double Major Thursday, July 27, 2017

 Meet Lauren Gerlowski

-Double majoring in: Global Cultural Studies and Dance
+Double majoring in: Global Cultural Studies (B.A.) and Dance (B.F.A.)

 Expected graduation: Spring 2018